Monika-tech/Penguin-test-archive/README.md

 With this project, data on different kind of penguins are compared en visualized in plots

-To use this script, get all my data from github. install Rstudio and run the penguins.R scroipt on the penguins_raw.csv data-file
+To use this script, get all my data from github. install Rstudio and run the penguins.R script on the penguins_raw.csv data-file

-For any information: citations at the boyom of this file
+For any information: citations at the botom of this file

 ## Project organization

 ```
-.
 ├── .gitignore
 ├── CITATION.md
 ├── LICENSE.md